Strokes in Women: Risk Factors to Watch out

-Stroke… This simple word is enough to scare us, especially if we pay attention to the statistics: two out of every three fatal victims is a woman.
-This is a problem that, nowadays, takes more lives than breast cancer.
+This simple word is enough to scare us,”stroke”, especially if we pay attention to the statistics: two out of every three fatal victims is a woman.
+Strokes in women is a condition that, nowadays, takes more lives than breast cancer.

 1. Be careful with hormone therapy

 Many women each year undergo complex hormone therapy to counteract the effects of menopause.
-In the long term, this type of treatment tends to cause health problems, and strokes are one of those possible effects.
+This type of treatment tends to cause health problems, and strokes are one of those possible effects.

 Lots of people, for example, are completely unaware that they have high blood pressure until they suffer from a stroke.